forcepusher/com.bananaparty.async/README.md

 [JavaScript Promise EventLoop](https://javascript.info/event-loop#macrotasks-and-microtasks)
 [Simula Process (Activate/Hold)](https://en.wikipedia.org/wiki/Simula#Simulation)
 Relying on a static execution context is not okay no matter how you approach the thing in question.
 I know it looks very convenient - but it's a trap.
 Those tools can only be used at a program entry point class.

-## Work in progress.